 Sometimes you'll see two or more blocks merged together, because the pattern lasts longer than 1 bar.

-If you see a block that's a darker color than the rest (or have a different number in the project file), it's because it's a different pattern, usually a variation on the main pattern (usually pattern 1).
+If you see a block that's a darker color (or has a different number in the project file), it's because it's a different pattern, usually a variation of Pattern 1.

 When you download a project file there are a couple options to use if you are subscribed.